 7. Teatro La Fenice

 Don’t Miss: The premieres and performances of famous composers like Rossini, Bellini, Donizetti, and Verdi.

 Opening hours: 10 am – 6 pm

 Charges: € 20 onwards

-Ca’ Rezzonico is a public museum located on the bank of Grand Canal and one of the best places to visit in Venice.
+Ca’ Rezzonico is a public museum located on the bank of the Grand Canal and one of the best places to visit in Venice in 1 day.
 This is one of the 11 museums managed by Fondazione Musei Civici di Venezia authority and has outstanding collections of paintings and sculptures including masterpieces by Titian, Mantegna, Van Dyck, Tullio Lombardo, and Bernini.
-The museum also boasts of its marvelous collection of Venetian glasswork and vintage furniture.
+The museum also boasts of its marvellous collection of Venetian glasswork and vintage furniture.

-Don’t miss: Famous work of The Allegory of Merit, picture illustrating family of Barbarigo, Throne Room, and Chinoiserie-style salon
+Don’t Miss: Famous work of The Allegory of Merit, the picture illustrating the family of Barbarigo, Throne Room, and Chinoiserie-style salon

 Opening hours: 10 am – 5 pm